-Tabuk City is the capital of Kalinga Province.
+Tabuk is a 5th class inland city and the capital of Kalinga Province.

 Profile of Tabuk City (Geography)